hungovercoders-blog/datagriff/dataGriff/_posts/2022-10-22-get-by-with-git/2022-10-22-get-by-with-git.md

-git status ## check the status of files in the git repo git commit -m "message" ## commit your working code to the git repo with a message git remote add origin "http://github.com/foo" ## add a remote repo to synch your local repo with git pull "http://github.com/foo" master ## synch your local repo with a remote repo git push origin master ## push your locally committed changes to the remote repo git pull ##pull any changes made in the remote repo to your local repo
+git status ## check the status of files in the git repo git commit -m "message" ## commit your working code to the git repo with a message git remote add origin "http://github.com/foo" ## add a remote repo to synch your local repo with git pull "http://github.com/foo" main ## synch your local repo with a remote repo git push origin main ## push your locally committed changes to the remote repo git pull ##pull any changes made in the remote repo to your local repo
 ```